 Applying for Social Security Disability Insurance (SSDI) benefits is a long and drawn-out process.
 And waiting can be the hardest step.
-If you have submitted your SSDI application and are now waiting to hear back, here are 8 signs you will be approved for Social Security disability benefits.
+If you have submitted your SSDI application and are now waiting to hear back, here are 8 signs you will be approved for Disability benefits through Social Security.

 Social Security Approval Rate in Illinois